vulinh64/vulinh64.github.io/blog/2025-09-24-quick-common-docker-run-commands.md

 ## Redis

-Create a local instance of Redis, using `redis:alpine` image, with the following information:
+Create a local instance of Redis, using the `redis:alpine` image, with the following information:

 <details>